seanpm2001/Willie169/README.md

 * The app version: <https://github.com/Willie169/Android-Non-Root-App/releases/download/v1.0/com.willie.androidnonroot%5F10.apk>.
 * The repository of the app version: <https://github.com/Willie169/Android-Non-Root-App>.

-Another work that I am pround of is [tw-gifted-k12-notes](https://github.com/Willie169/tw-gifted-k12-notes), which is notes on Taiwan's senior high school curriculum subjects and its extended fields.<br>
+Another work that I am pround of is [tw-gifted-k12-notes](https://github.com/Willie169/tw-gifted-k12-notes), which is notes on Taiwan's senior high school curriculum subjects and its extended fields made with LaTeX and available in PDF.<br>
 Some other works of mine are [mancala-android](https://github.com/Willie169/mancala-android), [mancala-cli](https://github.com/Willie169/mancala-cli), [format-converter](https://github.com/Willie169/format-converter), and [LaTeX-ToolKit](https://github.com/Willie169/LaTeX-ToolKit).<br>
 I am also contributing to open-source projects such as [bython](https://github.com/Willie169/bython) and [grammars-v4](https://github.com/Willie169/grammars-v4), and working with my friends in [PythonIsSlowOrg](https://github.com/PythonIsSlowOrg) on projects such as [pisDiplomacy](https://github.com/PythonIsSlowOrg/pisDiplomacy) and [PID](https://github.com/Willie169/PID).<br>
 The languages I used most often are Traditional Chinese (native), English, C/C++, Python, and LaTeX.
 I am also learning Japanese, Java, JavaScript, Rust, HTML, and CSS.<br>